palisades-lakes/multimethod-experiments/docs/generic_functions.md

 A _generic operation_ is implemented indirectly, via a set of _methods_.

 In that case, `(f a b c)` turns into
-`((find-method f a b c) a b c)`, or something like:
+`((find-method f a b c) a b c)`, roughly:
 * push `c b a f` on the stack.
 * jump to the first instruction of `find-method` and start executing, returning with `c b a method` on the stack
 * pop `method` off the stack
 * jump to its first instruction and start executing.

-There is (at least the appearance of) extra cost in implementing our operation in this way.
-What makes that worthwhile is the degree to which it simplifies defining new operations on existing operands, or new operands that can participate in existing operations.

 ## Examples

+The extra cost of `(find-method f a b c)` is justified to the extent that it simplifies extending existing software system either by adding new operations on existing operands, or new operands that can participate in existing operations.

 - `(handle event handler)`